 “And forgive us our debts, as we forgive our debtors.”
 Matthew 6:12 (KJV)

 On the Day of Pentecost no one had been filled with the Holy Ghost to receive the Gift of the Spirit.
-Yet the people prayed forgiving in order to be forgiven, so they could receive the Power from on high.
-Their belief was based in what Jesus said; their faith in what was to happen as a result of obeying what Jesus said.
+Yet the people “prayed forgiving in order to be forgiven,” so they could receive the Power from on high.
+Their belief was based in what Jesus had said; then, their faith in what was to happen came as a result of obeying what Jesus said.

 We are Debtors, not to the Law of Moses which also had debts, but to the Law of the Spirit.
 None of us have enough money or good works to obtain Grace; but once we obtain it, we then have the responsibility to “do Grace by Grace.”

-“And lead us not into temptation, but deliver us from evil, for Yours is the kingdom, and the power, and the glory forever.
+“And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen.”
 Matthew 6:13 (KJV)

 This entire Prayer is useless if we don’t forgive, thus forgiveness is the key to Mercy, connecting this prayer to the prior teachings of Mercy.
-This prayer shows us the Will of the Father is to forgive as God for Christ’s sake has forgiven us.
+This prayer shows us that the Will of the Father is “to forgive as God for Christ’s sake has forgiven us.”

-“For if you forgive men their trespasses, your heavenly Father will also forgive you: but if you forgive not men their trespasses, neither will your Father forgive your trespasses Matthew 6:14-15 (KJV)
+“For if ye forgive men their trespasses, your heavenly Father will also forgive you: But if ye forgive not men their trespasses, neither will your Father forgive your trespasses.”
+Matthew 6:14-15 (KJV)